Mission + History

 The JCC has created a number of groundbreaking programs that have since taken root across the city, the country, and internationally.
 These include:

-• Shabbat Shabbang and R&R, two programs that seek to revitalize the idea of Shabbat through dinners and free afternoons at the JCC, creating space to “pause” and be in community through the arts, recreation, and programs for adults and children of all ages.
-Shabbat Shabbang has been replicated in Boston, Washington DC, and Orlando.
+- R&R seeks to revitalize the idea of Shabbat through dinners and free afternoons at the JCC, creating space to “pause” and be in community through the arts, recreation, and programs for adults and children of all ages.

 In February 2018, following the presentation of an unprecedented gift from the Meyerson family, the JCC was renamed the Marlene Meyerson JCC Manhattan.
 You can read more about Marlene Meyerson here.